Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Connecticut Manufacturing Facts

 • Manufacturing jobs are still higher paying - more than 20% higher - than those in construction, services and retail.
-And manufacturers are leaders in Employee training.
+Manufacturers are leaders in Employee training.

 Source: U. S. Department of Commerce/National Association of Manufacturers